kraken-io/kraken-php/README.md

 ## Getting Started

-First you need to choose and sign-up for a Kraken API plan [Kraken Account](http://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
+First you need to sign-up for a [Kraken API](http://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
 You will find both under [API Credentials](http://kraken.io/account/api-credentials).
 Once you have set-up your account, you can start using Kraken API in your applications.

 ## How to use